-5.4.4 Resetting the VSC PIN from MyID
+4.4.4 Resetting the VSC PIN from MyID

-If the user can log on to Windows with alternative credentials, then MyID can provide a selfservice unlocking capability.
+If the user is able to log on to Windows with alternative credentials, then MyID can provide a self-service unlocking capability.
 Using a physical smart card, Integrated Windows Logon, an authentication code issued by MyID or a pre-registered security question, the MyID Desktop user interface can be used to unlock the VSC user PIN and set a new PIN.

 This feature operates in the same way for VSCs as for physical smart cards.
-For further details of the Reset PIN workflow, see the Unlocking cards and resetting PINs section in the Operator's Guide.
+For further details of the Reset PIN workflow, see the Administration Guide.

-5.4.5 Remotely unlocking the VSC PIN from MyID
+4.4.5 Remotely unlocking the VSC PIN from MyID